 Mohammad Reza Farzanegan concluded the working group discussions with his paper on “The Impact of Oil Rents on Military Spending: Does Corruption Matter?”
 Farzanegan’s study shows that the level of corruption matters in how oil rents affect the military spending of different countries.
 Using panel data covering the 1984–2014 period of the Middle East and North Africa (MENA) countries (including Gulf Cooperation Council countries), the author argues that the effect of oil rents on military budget depends on the extent of political corruption.
 Oil wealth boosts military spending when corruption (measured by the re-scaled ICRG index) exceeds a critical score of five (out of six) in the MENA region.
 The intermediary role of corruption in the military–oil nexus is robust, controlling country and year fixed effects, and a set of control variables that may affect military spending.

-These original, empirically grounded contributions will be published in a CIRS special issue of an academic journal in the near future.
+These original, empirically grounded contributions have been published as an edited volume and in a CIRS special issue of the Journal of Arabian Studies.

 - Click here for the working group’s agenda

 - Read more about this research initiative

 - Zahra Babar, CIRS – Georgetown University in Qatar

 - Gail Buttorff, University of Kansas, US

 - Islam Hassan, CIRS – Georgetown University in Qatar